V3RNE42/NEWS_CRAWLER/README.md

 - `sender`: Specify the email of the sender with an associated smtp.sendgrid account
 - `recipients`: Specify the email of the people receiving your emails.
-- `crawl`: Set the hour at which the crawling should start.
-- `email`: Set the hour from which the emails can be sent - obviously won't start until that hour is reached AND the news-crawling has finished
+- `email`: Set the hour from which the emails can be sent - obviously won't start until that hour is reached
 - `api_key`: Set your current OpenAI API key to use the GPT-4 model for generating some email summaries.
 - `smtp_pass`: Set the SendGrid API key of your account